Strokes in Cats

 What are the signs of a stroke?

-Signs of a stroke are variable depending on the region or regions of the brain affected, and the degree and duration of blood and oxygen deprivation.
-There may be sudden collapse, a head tilt, blindness, circling, stumbling, rapidly moving pupils, or simply disorientation.
+Signs of a stroke are variable depending on the regions of the brain affected, and the degree and duration of blood and oxygen deprivation.
+There may be collapse, a head tilt, blindness, circling, stumbling, rapidly moving pupils, or simply disorientation.
+Seizures and sudden death can also occur.
+Affected cats may also show abrupt changes in behavior.

 How is a stroke diagnosed?

 Because many other conditions can have some of the same clinical signs, diagnosing a stroke may be a case of ruling out other possibilities.
-This often requires extensive tests, including blood work, imaging, blood clotting analysis, looking for evidence of infectious disease, and analysis of the cerebrospinal fluid.
+This process often requires extensive tests, including blood work, imaging, blood clotting analysis, looking for evidence of infectious disease, and analysis of the cerebrospinal fluid.

 Magnetic resonance imaging (MRI) is the ideal diagnostic test for diagnosing a stroke and its consequences in the brain.